Your Fort Lauderdale Probate Litigation Attorney Must be Experienced, Hard-Working and Compassionate

 Inconsistencies Among Estate Planning Documents

 Inconsistencies among estate planning documents can lead to questions of interpretation as well.
 Inconsistencies between wills and trusts can arise when different estate planning documents are prepared over time, or when inadequate care is exercised to ensure that a person’s estate plan works as intended.
-When different estate planning documents give competing rights to beneficiaries or other interested parties, a careful legal analysis will be required to determine which document (or documents) should control.
+When different estate planning documents give competing rights to beneficiaries or other interested parties, a careful legal analysis by a Fort Lauderdale probate attorney will be required to determine which document (or documents) should control.

 Creditors’ Rights in Probate